snehilvj/dmc-docs/docs/mantine-api/mantine.md

 ```

 ### Theme object
-The `theme` object is a  dictionary that stores design toketn, components default props, context styles and other data
+The `theme` object is a  dictionary that stores design tokens, components default props, context styles and other data
 that can be accessed by any Mantine component.
 Most of the theme values are exposed as CSS variables and can be accessed
 both in component props and CSS.